rrgmc/svcinit/README.md

 ```

 - Start `management` stage:
-  - run the `setup` step in parallel of these tasks and wait for the completion of all of them:
+  - run the `setup` step of these tasks in parallel and wait for the completion of all of them:
     - `telemetry`
     - `health service`
-  - run the `start` step in parallel of these tasks but DON'T wait for their completion.
+  - run the `start` step of these tasks in parallel but DON'T wait for their completion.
 They are expected to block
     until some condition makes then exit.
-To avoid some possible race condition, this step waits until all goroutines
-    START running to continue.
-    - `Timeout 100ms` (waits 100ms and exits, a debugging tool)
+    - `Timeout 100ms` - (waits 100ms and exits, a debugging tool)
     - `health service`
-    - `Signals [interrupt interrupt terminated]` (waits until an OS signal is received)
+    - `Signals [interrupt interrupt terminated]` - (waits until an OS signal is received)
 - Start `initialize` stage:
-  - run the `setup` step in parallel of these tasks and wait for the completion of all of them:
+  - run the `setup` step of these tasks in parallel and wait for the completion of all of them:
     - `init data`
 - Start `ready` stage:
-  - run the `setup` step in parallel of these tasks and wait for the completion of all of them:
+  - run the `setup` step of these tasks in parallel and wait for the completion of all of them:
     - `health server started probe` - signals the startup and readiness probe that the service is started.
 - Start `service` stage:
-  - run the `setup` step in parallel of these tasks and wait for the completion of all of them:
+  - run the `setup` step of these tasks in parallel and wait for the completion of all of them:
     - `Messaging service`
     - `HTTP service`
-  - run the `start` step in parallel of these tasks but DON'T wait for their completion.
+  - run the `start` step of these tasks in parallel but DON'T wait for their completion.
 They are expected to block
     until some condition makes then exit.
     - `Messaging service`
     - `HTTP service`